World So Bright

-World So Bright is the debut album by the American power pop musician Adam Schmitt, released in 1991.
+World So Bright is the debut album by the American musician Adam Schmitt, released in 1991.
 Schmitt supported the album by opening for the BoDeans on a North American tour.

 Production

 Recorded at Chicago Recording Company and in Schmitt's Champaign, Illinois, basement, the album was produced by Greg Edward and Schmitt.
-It contains contributions from Lisa Germano, Kenny Aronoff, and Jay Bennett.
+It contains contributions from Lisa Germano, Kenny Aronoff, John Richardson, and Jay Bennett.
+"Scarlet Street" addresses the problem of homelessness in the United States.

 Critical reception

 Trouser Press thought that the "well-crafted songs are mega-tuneful guitar-driven gems with hooks galore and lyrics that rise above the prosaic 'boy meets girl/boy loses girl/boy misses girl/boy goes looking for another girl' fodder."
 The Chicago Tribune determined that "the album's dozen songs resound with the innate humability that informs the best work of Squeeze, XTC and the dB's."

 The Palm Beach Post wrote: "A hopeful romantic, [Schmitt] infuses love song after love song with memorable hooks.
 A tough, heartfelt delivery gives them an added edge."
 The Republican concluded that "it's pop alright, but the hooks don't hook and the thing don't swing."
 Rolling Stone called it "more than a promising debut, it's a confident piece of work from a canny singer-songwriter who's going to be around for a good long while."

 AllMusic wrote that "things are less impressive when the amps get cranked too high ('River Black'), but fortunately that's not a frequent mistake, and one that's more than redeemed by songs like the wistful, touching ballad 'Elizabeth Einstein'."
 MusicHound Rock: The Essential Album Guide deemed the album "a flawless disc," writing that the title track is a "symmetrical diamond."
+In 2001, Goldmine labeled World So Bright "a pop manifesto to the max, brimming with catchy tunes delivered in a classic pop style."